alex-is-busy-coding/perception/README.md

     ```

 4.  **Install project dependencies:**
-    This will install all required packages from your `pyproject.toml` or `requirements.txt` file into the `.venv`.
+    This will install all required packages from your `pyproject.toml` file into the `.venv`.

     ```bash
     uv pip install -e .